-4 (C) The existing district judgeship for the northern, 5 eastern, and western districts of Oklahoma (provided by section 133 of title 28, United States Code, as in effect on 6 7 the day before the effective date of this title) and the occupant of which has his official duty station at Oklahoma 8 9 City on the date of enactment of this title, shall be a district judgeship for the western district of Oklahoma only, 10 11 and the incumbent of such judgeship shall hold the office under section 133 of title 28, United States Code, as 12 amended by this title.
-13

-14 (c) TEMPORARY JUDGESHIPS.-The President shall ap15 point, by and with the advice and consent of the Senate- 16 (1) 1 additional district judge for the northern

-17 district of Alabama;

-18 (2) 1 additional district judge for the eastern19 district of California;

-20 (3) 1 additional district judge for the district of21 Hawaii;

-(4) 1 additional district judge for the central dis-trict of Illinois;

-24 (5) 1 additional district judge for the southern25 district of Illinois;
+27 1 for the northern district of Iowa only, and the incumbent of 2 such judgeship shall hold the office under section 133 of 3 title 28, United States Code, as amended by this title.
+4 (C) The existing district judgeship for the northern, 5 eastern, and western districts of Oklahoma (provided by 6 section 133 of title 28, United States Code, as in effect on 7 the day before the effective date of this title) and the occu- 8 pant of which has his official duty station at Oklahoma 9 City on the date of enactment of this title, shall be a dis- 10 trict judgeship for the western district of Oklahoma only, 11 and the incumbent of such judgeship shall hold the office 12 under section 133 of title 28, United States Code, as 13 amended by this title.
+14 (c) TEMPORARY JUDGESHIPS.-The President shall ap- 15 point, by and with the advice and consent of the Senate- 16 (1) 1 additional district judge for the northern 17 district of Alabama; 18 (2) 1 additional district judge for the eastern 19 district of California; 20 (3) 1 additional district judge for the district of 21 Hawaii; 22 (4) 1 additional district judge for the central dis- 23 trict of Illinois; 24 (5) 1 additional district judge for the southern district of Illinois;

-1 (6) 1 additional district judge for the district of 2 Kansas; 3 (7) 1 additional district judge for the western 4 district of Michigan; 5 (8) 1 additional district judge for the eastern 6 district of Missouri; 7 (9) 1 additional district judge for the district of 8 Nebraska; 9 (10) 1 additional district judge for the northern 10 district of New York; 11 (11) 1 additional district judge for the northern 12 district of Ohio; 13 (12) 1 additional district judge for the eastern 14 district of Pennsylvania; 15 (13) 1 additional district judge for the eastern 16 district of Texas; and 17 (14) 1 additional district judge for the eastern 18 district of Virginia.
+1 (6) 1 additional district judge for the district of 2 Kansas; 3 (7) 1 additional district judge for the western 4 district of Michigan; 5 (8) I additional district judge for the eastern 6 district of Missouri; 7 (9) 1 additional district judge for the district of 8 Nebraska; 9 (10) 1 additional district judge for the northern 10 district of New York; 11 (11) 1 additional district judge for the northern 12 district of Ohio; 13 (12) 1 additional district judge for the eastern 14 district of Pennsylvania; 15 (13) 1 additional district judge for the eastern 16 district of Texas; and 17 (14) 1 additional district judge for the eastern 18 district of Virginia.
 19 The first vacancy in the office of district judge in each of 20 the judicial districts named in this subsection, occurring 21 five years or more after the effective date of this title, shall 22 not be filled.
-23 (d) TABLES.-In order that the table contained in sec- 21 tion 122 of title 28 United States Code will with respect tion 133 of title 28, United States Code, will, with respectto each judicial district, reflect the changes in the total west the second second second
+23 (d) TABLES.-In order that the table contained in sec- 24 tion 133 of title 28, United States Code, will, with respect 25 to each judicial district, reflect the changes in the total